 Aside from the high costs of land and construction in the Bay Area, the most significant Non-Governmental Constraint that affects housing production in San Mateo is the voter-approved ballot initiative Measure Y, which restricts density, heights, and intensity of new development.
 Under Measure Y, building height is limited to 55 feet (up to 75 feet in specific areas) and residential density is limited to 50 dwelling units per acre.
 Measure Y was approved in November 2020 and sunsets in 2030.
 The City's original growth control ballot initiative (Measure H) was approved by the voters in 1990, followed by the adoption of Measure P in 2004, and then Measure Y in 2020.
+Although identified as a constraint, the presence of Measure Y causes the RHNA housing units to be spread across a greater number of sites to achieve the same amount of housing units, and results in a smaller buffer.
+Even with the Measure Y constraint, the City has identified adequate housing sites to meet its RHNA targets for 2031 given the strong history of developed and pipeline residential and mixed-use projects.

-Additional discussion about how the City plans to address the constraints created by Measure Y is provided in Section 3.4.6 (General Plan Update).
-[Policy H1.20 outlines how the City is committed to facilitating a community conversation around Measure Y and placing an initiative on the ballot in November 2024 to update Measure Y](#).
+To allow for a stronger buffer of at least 25% and to remove the constraint on realizing even higher density projects (99-130 duu), additional discussion to address the constraints created by Measure Y is provided in Section 3.4.6 (General Plan Update).
+Policy H1.20 outlines how the City is committed to facilitating a community conversation around Measure Y and placing an initiative on the ballot in November 2024 to update Measure Y. Should the 2024 ballot measure not succeed, the City identifies other alternative options in Policy H1.20, including rezoning, to create additional capacity for 1,700 new units for a buffer of at least 25%.
 Further information and analysis about Measure Y and other non-governmental constraints are provided in Appendix B.